2025-26 Graduate Student Mentors (GSMs) | Columbia College and Columbia Engineering

 Facilitator, CUSP Columbia Journey Seminar

 Luca Arens is a PhD candidate in Germanic Languages and Comparative Media.
 Before Columbia, he studied media and art history in Amsterdam and at NYU and worked for the German Center for Art History in Paris.
-His dissertation is titled Bad Manners, Bad Habits, Bad Taste: The Aesthetics of Social Ordering.
-It shows the crucial role that distinctions of taste, habits, and manners have played in the development of modern social thought—from idealist philosophy to early sociology—and it reconstructs the basic aesthetic strategies through which these distinctions and the social orders they grounded were entrenched—from negative characterization to generic hierarchization and narrative perspectivation.
+He is writing a dissertation on the poetics of unethical life from Enlightenment melodrama to the modernist novel of (bad) manners.

-In his free time, Luca likes to read fiction and criticism unrelated to his own research, visit museums and art galleries, and agonize over the German football club Borussia Mönchengladbach.
+In his free time, Luca likes to read fiction and criticism unrelated to his research (lately: Meiji novels; social art history), go to museums, and agonize over a provincial German football club.

 Graduate Student Mentor, Columbia Undergraduate Scholars Program